epilot-dev/engineering-principles/README.md

 ## Complete the Mission

-Execution matters more than details.
+Execution matters more than the details.
 If you don’t deliver, nothing else counts.

-There’s no credit for style, no excuses for setbacks, and no rewards for stopping short.
-This principle is about relentless focus—setting a clear mission and doing whatever it takes to achieve it.
-Perfection isn’t the goal; results are.
+Ownership is key—if something is your responsibility, it gets done.
+There’s no credit for effort alone, no excuses for setbacks, and no rewards for stopping short.
+This principle is about relentless focus on the outcome—setting a clear mission and ensuring it is achieved.
+	•	We take **full responsibility** for what we own and see it through to the end.
+	•	We **solve problems, not just highlight them**—delays and obstacles don’t excuse failure.
+	•	We don’t celebrate “almost done”—**real impact comes from delivery, not effort.**

+When faced with challenges, we find a way forward, take responsibility, and make it happen.
+Delivering results is what matters, whether in engineering, operations, product, or leadership.

+### Why?
+- **Ownership drives impact**: If no one owns a problem, it doesn’t get solved.
+Taking ownership means stepping up and ensuring real progress happens.
+- **Accountability creates trust**: Teams that take responsibility—both for successes and failures—are the ones people rely on.
+- **Delivery is the only measure of execution**: Ideas, discussions, and partial work mean nothing if they don’t translate into **real results**.

 ## Ownership: You build it, you run it